255kb/overwatch-heroes-icon-font/README.md

 [![NPM](https://nodei.co/npm/overwatch-heroes-icon-font.png?downloads=true)](https://nodei.co/npm/overwatch-heroes-icon-font/)

 ## What is it?
-This icon font allows you to easily use the stylised Overwatch heroes SVG icons created by DCMJS ([view here](http://dcmjs.com/overwatch/)) in all your web projects.
+This icon font allows you to easily use the stylised Overwatch heroes SVG icons created by DCMJS ([GitHub](https://github.com/dcmjs)/[Site](http://dcmjs.com/overwatch/)) and [Polygonine](https://github.com/Polygonine) in all your web projects.

 ## Usage